frootlooper/Tracker/README.md

 # Tracker
-This is a personal learning project.
+This is a personal learning project used to understand Struts2 and Hibernate.